LDSSA/ds-prep-course/README.md

 ```

 * You can now clone (retrieve from GitHub) your /ds-prep-workspace repository using the `git clone` command:
-    >Note: in the link used in the command bellow, be sure to replace `<username>` with your github username.
-For me, because my github username is `buedaswag`, the link would be:
+    >Note: in the link used in the command bellow, be sure to replace `<username>` with your github username. (ie: my github username is `buedaswag`, so the link would be):
 `https://github.com/buedaswag/ds-prep-workspace.git`

 ```bash